 The most important thing to remember when creating a mashup is to look for songs where the vocals are better than background instrumental, or the instrumental is much better than the vocals.

 Not all vocals and music will go together.
 For example, Corey Taylor’s vocals from Slipknot won’t exactly mix well with a classical Beethoven track, although, you never know, it’s important to get creative!
 A mashup completely reinvents and breathes new life into older songs, delivering something new that audiences recognize but are still surprised by.

 The first step is to take the vocals from the song you want to mashup, in this case, we are going to look at Christina Aguillera’s “Genie in a Bottle”:

 ￼You will want to search the internet for a vocal-only version which is extremely easy to find!
 Having a musical ear is important to apply to your mashup, you will want to find a track that will go extremely well with the vocals.
 Here, we are looking at The Stokes “Hard to Explain”:

 Obviously, your first mashup is unlikely to be spot-on, it’s a learning curve and takes time to perfect.
 Just keep playing around until you find one that fits.
-Once your mashup is made you will have an idea of what it sounds like, giving you that extra confidence to perform it on stage.
+Once your mashup is made you will that extra confidence to perform it on stage.

 How to perform a mashup

 When performing a mashup, you have a variety of options, you really can be as creative as you like!
-Many singers choose to perform a mashup by layering vocals from one or more songs over the instrumental of just one song.
+Many singers choose to perform a mashup by layering vocals over the instrumental of just one song.
 This demonstrates a fantastic talent of being able to switch from one vocal to another without the music prompting that transition.